You want smart political talk without the meltdowns?

 But listen, those fires were burning so hot.

-Remember the gasoline from the jet fuel kept them going.
+Remember the gasoline from the jet fuel kept them going?

 These guys couldn't wear respirators down at ground zero.

-That's what the I represent over 10,000 firefighters.
+That's what the, I represent over 10,000 firefighters.

-And I know that what you're talking about is real, but if it wasn't efficient then, they should we're smart enough.
+No, I admire all of them, and I know that what you're talking about is real, but if it wasn't efficient then, they should were smart enough.

-We send people to the moon and back, uh, we could have developed something that would have been safe.
+We send people to the moon and back, we could have developed something that would have been safe.

-And they should have made that determination, and they should have thought about the long-term health effects.
+And they should have made that determination and they should have thought about the long-term health effects.

 And now that we learn from that mistake, let's not make the same mistake again.